 Technical SEO refers to the process of optimising your website for the crawling and indexing done by search engines.
 It involves elements like site speed, mobile responsiveness, sitemap creation, structured data markup, and more.

-As Google continues to emphasise the importance of page experience, aspects of technical SEO such as Core Web Vitals have become critical in 2023.
+As Google continues to emphasise the importance of page experience, aspects of technical SEO such as Core Web Vitals have become critical.

 Backlinks remain a strong signal of trust and authority to search engines.
 They are like votes of confidence from other websites, indicating that your content is valuable and worthy of citation.